 Our world is made of information that competes for our attention.
 What is needed?
 What is not?
 We cannot interact with our everyday life in the same way we interact with a desktop computer.

 Technology shouldn’t require all of our attention, just some of it, and only when necessary.
 Calm technology describes a state of technological maturity where a user’s primary task is not computing, but being human.
 The idea behind Calm Technology is to have smarter people, not things.

+The difference between an annoying technology and one that is helpful is how it engages our attention.
 Calm Technology is a framework for designing ubiquitous devices that engage our attention in an appropriate manner.
-The aim of Calm Technology is to provide principles that follow the human lifestyle and environment in mind, allowing technology to amplify humanness instead of take it away.
+The aim of Calm Technology is to provide principles that follow the human lifestyle and environment in mind, allowing technology to amplify humanness instead of taking it away.

-CreateSpace, Jan 2014
+CreateSpace, Jan 2014.
+110 pages.

 What does it mean to have an online persona?
 How is technology changing the way we work, live and play?
 How do our tools influence the way we interact with the world?
 Technology is intertwined with almost every aspect of our lives.
 Our cell phones, cars and laptops have turned us into cyborgs.
 Cyborg Anthropology is a way of exploring how we live as a connected species.

 This book explores topics such as junk sleep, hyperlinked memories, panic architecture, the quantified self, and how humans are changing through the use of technology.
 This book is an appetizer for an emerging field of study, an inspirational starting point for designers, developers, researchers, students, and anyone who wishes to explore the symbiotic relationship between technology and culture.

 If you don’t get a response within two business days, please re-send your message, or leave a message to get in touch!
 Sometimes messages get lost or caught in spam.